zsoltbalogh/furik/wordpress/furik-plugin/furik/README.md

 Provides an URL back to the campaign which received the payment.
 It requires the campaign_id variable set in the request.

 ### [furik_campaigns]
 Lists all the child campaigns.
 It can be configured with the `show` parameter which lists the type of data we should list and the order, comma separated.
-Available data types: `image`, `title`, `excerpt`.
+Available data types: `image`, `title`, `excerpt`, `progress_bar`, `completed`.
 The `image` URL is taken from the `IMAGE` custom field of the campaign.
-Default value: `image,title,excerpt`.
+Default value: `image,title,excerpt,progress_bar,completed`.

 ### [furik_donate_form]
 Displays the donation form.
 The `amount` is the default amount value in the form.
 If the `enable_cash` option is set to true, the cash donation option appears.
 If the `AMOUNT_CONTENT` custom field is set for the campaign or the parent campaign, it replaces the amount box.
 This field should contain a form field with the name `furik_form_amount`.
 If the `furik_form_amount` value is `other`, it will use the value of the `furik_form_amount_other` POST variable.